Dental Fillings Coral Springs FL

 Disadvantages of Silver fillings:

 Silver fillings have many drawbacks.
-The edges of the silver filling can wear down, become weak or break.
+The edges of the silver filling can wear down, become weak, or break.
 This results in the tooth not being protected and lets cavities get started once again.
 With age, the metal of a silver filling expands, contracts, and can split.

 Silver fillings contain 50 percent mercury.
-They can corrode, leak and cause stains on your teeth and gums.
+They can corrode, leak, and cause stains on your teeth and gums.

 Fortunately, silver fillings can safely be replaced with Tooth-Colored Restorations.

-Advantages of Tooth-Colored Restorations
+Advantages of Tooth-Colored Fillings